totalAldo/zxfer/README.md

 Changes
 =======
-2024.03.06
+2024.03.08
-+ refactor copy_snap()
++ refactor code for readability and maintanability
 + add error handling functions
++ rename variables for clarity
-+ add -z option to compress zfs send using zstd -3 when using -O option
++ add -z option to compress zfs send using zstd -3
-+ add -Z option to specify the full zstd compress command when using -O option
++ add -Z option to specify the full zstd compress command
 ---

 + Implement new -D parameter, allows you to put a progress indicator app between the zfs send and zfs receive.
 Provides macros %%size%% and %%title%%.